littlebee/strongarm/README.md

 ### SSH or bust

-You will need to be able to SSH into the onboard computer to upload code to the SBC.
+You will need to be able to SSH into the onboard computer to upload code.
 Ensure that you can successfully log-in,
 ```bash
 ssh myrobotarm.local
 ```